giahy2507/fix-GLIBC_2.14-not-found/README.md

 ImportError: /lib64/libc.so.6: version `GLIBC_2.14' not found (required by /home/s1610434/anaconda3/lib/python3.6/site-packages/tensorflow/python/_pywrap_tensorflow_internal.so)
 ```

-This bug cause by the old version of "libc" in the directory "/lib64" used by your CentOS server.
+This bug cause by the old version of "**libc**" in the directory "/lib64" used by your CentOS server.

-If you have sudo permission, you can update the "libc" to the new version.
+If you have sudo permission, you can update the "**libc**" to a new version.
 But we don't have.

-To overcome this bug, I recommend use another **libc** which is download by ourselve and located in local directory.
+To overcome this bug, I recommend use another **libc** which is downloaded by ourselve and located in local directory.

+## Download GLIBC_2.14